 The other thing to consider when shopping for bras is how the fabric is dyed and treated.
 Look for azo-free dyes (or even better: dye-free) whenever possible.

 Additionally, try to avoid words like “moisture-wicking,” “anti-wrinkle,” and “stain-resistant.”
-This type of language usually indicates that a piece of clothing has been treated with toxic PFAS, formaldehyde, or other toxic chemicals.
+This type of language can indicate that a piece of clothing has been treated with toxic PFAS, formaldehyde, or other toxic chemicals.
+(Although, it can be quite difficult—or even impossible—to tell for sure because manufactures are not required to disclose it on labels.)

 3. Fair Labor & Ethical Manufacturing Processes

-Considering the workers in your bra’s supply chain is important in evaluating safety and sustainability.
+Considering the workers in your bra’s supply chain is another aspect of sustainability.
 Look for brands that are committed to transparency when it comes to the factories they work with.
 Where are the factories located?
 Do they own the factories and/or visit them regularly?
 How can they guarantee that workers are safe and paid a living wage?

 4. Third-Party Certifications